shiiu/2210110570_frontend/SYSTEM_DESIGN.md

-# System Design Document — Affordmed URL Shortener (Frontend-only)
+# System Design Document — URL Shortener (Frontend-only)

 This concise document outlines architectural choices, data modeling, technology selections, and assumptions for a secure, client-side URL Shortener built for the Affordmed internship project.